tlchambers/CV/README.md

 </p>

 <p align="center">
-I'm a recent Full-Stack software developer graduate at Makers Academy.
+I'm a recent Full-Stack Software Developer graduate at Makers Academy.
 I am genuinely passionate about improving my skills to develop innovative products and solve complex challenges.
 I'm committed to learning to ensure that I am constantly improving my skills and knowledge.
 Enthusiastic about learning to code and breaking into the tech industry.
 </p>

 <h2 align="center">Tech Stack</h2>